How we plan to grow your profits

 - But, also, we want to help you become one of the fastest, most sophisticated teams.
 Many of our clients say the most significant thing we provide for them is to instill a culture of testing.
 We haven’t only grown their businesses.
 We have changed the way they operate.

-Element 4: The decision-makers and doers are both involved in the project
+Element 4: The decision-makers and doers are both involved

 A successful team must contain the people who have the authority to make decisions, so they can remove bottlenecks as they come up.